 Corey has a lot he wanted to share with potential adoptive families.
 He came up with the idea to make a podcast about music where he’d weave it all in!
 Whether you watch it all, or skip through the chapters using the icon in the player, you’ve got to check this out.

-Corey’s great smile shines through when he’s active.
+Corey’s great smile shines through best when he’s active.
 A teenager who is energetic and full of life, Corey has the enthusiasm and talent to play just about any sport; soccer, running, biking, skateboarding, football, and snowboarding are among his favorites.
 Roller skating has always been a favorite activity of his as well.
 He’s hits the roller rink on a weekly basis since he was a little kid, so needless to say, he’s really good!
 Lately he has taken up a new challenge during his high school years: wrestling.
 He’s excited to lace ‘em up and get out there on the mat.

 Corey also made a list of his top three Greek mythology book recommendations by the author Rick Riordan, so read up!